gh263-unikent/gh263-unikent.github.io/about.md

 ### More Information

 After studying graphic design at A level and getting a good grade (A*) I wasn't too sure what to do with myself.
 Studying Economics at Kent sounded like a good idea until I realised what I really want to do is make pretty things on the internet.
-So pretty much everything I've taught myself (with some fantastic help from friends) and like to experiment on different projects to push my limits and learn more.
+So pretty much everything I've done I had to teech myself (with some fantastic help from friends), with this I've had a lot of fun and I like to experiment on different projects to push my limits and learn more.

 I also work part time at the Bottle Shop in Canterbury.